 - To inform you that we are planning to delete/retain your personal data after a given period;

 - Personal data: We may collect and process the following: your name, email address, postal address, and telephone number(s);

 - Sensitive data: We may, in certain cases, process special categories of personal data concerning you (“sensitive data”).
 Sensitive data refer to personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health or a natural person & sex life or sexual orientation.
 We may for example process your sensitive data if you have freely given your prior, express and separate consent in a specific context for a specific purpose, such as in the course of your participation in a market, social or evaluation research activity.
 We may also process sensitive data that you manifestly have made public.

 Louise Wheeler (the data controller) is the main person with access to personal data.
 Access is only granted to Research Oxford personnel and trusted associates, strictly on a business need-to-know basis, so as to perform their duties.
 We do not sell or rent your personal data or information to any third party or share it with third parties for any purpose.
 We will only disclose your data or information if required by law, for example by a court order or for the prevention of fraud or other crime.
 However we will always

 We will not collect or process personal data of children under 16 years of age unless with parental/guardian consent, pursuant to applicable local law.
 If we become aware that personal data from a child were inadvertently collected, we will delete such data without undue delay.

 Where we store your data

-guarantee this.
-We hold contact details for those in our business network, including potential, current and past clients, on our secure cloud-based GSuite account which may use data centres outside the EEA.
+Please note that we do currently hold contact details for those in our business network, including potential, current and past clients, and send and receive email correspondence using a secure cloud-based GSuite account which may use data centres outside the EEA.

 How we protect your information